pvdmeulen/uktrade/README.md

 #> #   Value <dbl>, NetMass <dbl>, SuppUnit <dbl>
 ```

-Loading OTS data by their SITC classification is a work in progress…
+*Loading OTS data by their SITC classification is a work in progress…*

 ### RTS

 Loading all UK regional trade of 2-digit SITC Divisions ‘00 - Live
 animals other than animals of division 03’ to ‘11 - Beverages’ for 2019
 is done by specifying `sitc = c(00, 11)` (leading zeros are removed).
-This again specifies a range (like with months) to avoid URLs being too
+This again specifies a range, similar to the `month` argument.
+This is
-long.
+done to avoid URLs being too long.

 ``` r
 data <- load_rts(month = c(201901, 201912), sitc = c(0, 11), join_lookup = TRUE)